metmuseum/marble/README.md

 We use the `html preset` for Storybook.
 There are many good exmaples of html stories and add-ons at the official "kitchen sink" example directory:

 - https://github.com/storybookjs/storybook/tree/next/examples/html-kitchen-sink

+# Snapshot Tests

+Storybook helps us use automated snapshot tests to look for visual regresssions.
+The tests will run on CircleCI for every pull request.

+To make sure the tests pass before you push, you can run the tests locally:

+1. First, Storyshot needs a static copy of Storybook to check against.
+(This makes it easy to run the tests in CI versus hitting a local `webpack-dev-server`).
+Run `npm run build-storybook` to make a fresh static copy of Storybook for the tests to check against.
+If you don't want to manually rebuild the static Storybook every time you make a change, you can run `npm run build-and-watch-storybook` to create a fresh build every time a file changes.
+2. Run tests with `npm run test`

 # Webpack Build for Release And Production